mras0/mjs/README.md

 The interpreter is built in the `src` directory.
 It accepts a Javascript file on the command line or starts in REPL mode if no argument is given.
+The ECMAScript version can be chosen by supplying it as a command line argument (e.g. `mjs -es1`).

 These steps should work for most people: